 Jamie argues that Thanet Council should provide for a wider range of the community than just the incoming artists and creatives, but he isn't holding his breath – especially when it comes to the area's youths.
 "A few local lads made a concrete skate park near Cliftonville on an old crazy-golf course near the lido that no one had used for decades, and did a cracking job.
 All the community were involved, different nationalities, kids, adults, builders, lawyers…

 "But after initially giving them the green light to do it, the council came along and bulldozed it.
 They spent more money on the bulldozers than anyone spent building this thing.
 Now it's just fenced off rubble.
 Prime development spot."

 Uncertainty brings with it a desire to turn the clock back.
-UKIP supporters want to return to a more thriving United Kingdom closer to its former imperial splendour, so they dress in tweed, drink during office hours and tell jokes from the 1970s.
-The gentrifiers look to solve problems of local economies by opening vintage clothes shops that celebrate past subcultures, kitsch fun fairs and cute art galleries.
+UKIP supporters want to return to a more thriving United Kingdom closer to its former imperial splendor, so they dress in tweed, drink during office hours, and tell jokes from the 1970s.
+The gentrifiers look to solve problems of local economies by opening vintage clothes shops that celebrate past subcultures, kitsch fun fairs, and cute art galleries.
 It speaks to the feeling of dread one has about the future in this country, young or old.

 Cliftonville holds some of the poorest streets in Kent, and is never far from the news.
 There's been negative talk surrounding immigrants since it was known as "Kosoville" in the early noughties.